Are German Shepherds good with kids, babies, children, families and household pets like other dogs and cats?

 German Shepherd Temperament – Are German Shepherds Nice and Safe?

-You should know that the GSD is the second most popular domestic dog breed among dog owners in the US.
+The GSD is the second most popular domestic dog breed among dog owners in the US.

-You should also know that German Shepherds are were bred for their ‘obedient fidelity to their master’ and other family members.
+German Shepherds are were bred for their ‘obedient fidelity to their master’ and other family members.

 They tend to be very loving and protective towards the people they spend the most time with, especially kids, babies and young children who they are quick to befriend.